bennyjams/bennyjams/README.md

 - 👋 Hi, I’m @bennyjams / Ben Velasco
-- 👀 I’m interested in Software Development as a field of work, and computer graphics programming as a hobby
+- 👀 I’m interested in Web Development (both frontend and backend) as a field of work, and computer graphics as a hobby
-- 🌱 I’m currently learning Javascript, React, C++, and OpenGL
+- 🌱 I’m currently learning JavaScript, React, MongoDB, and Node.js
-- 💞️ I’m looking to collaborate on projects with job-relevant experience